terence410/ts-datastore-orm/README.md

 - Covering all features of datastore: query, transaction, ancestor, index, allocateIds, namespace, etc..
 - Simple class structure using typescript decorator.
 (Very similar to [type-orm](https://www.npmjs.com/package/typeorm))
 - Support default values.
 This will be useful if you decided to add extra columns to an entity.
 - Provide execution time for every request.
+It only take up around 0.3s for 1 million measurements.
 - LockHelper: Simple but robust distributed lock for atomic updates.
 Useful for small to medium server without worry of scaling.

 # Project Setup